-Real-life animosity between wrestling legends Ric Flair and Mick Foley dates back to 1991.
-For the next two decades, disdain between the two intensified leading to a real-life backstage encounter where a punch was thrown.
+Nowadays, Ric Flair and Mick Foley get along just fine.
+However, this wasn’t always the case!
+Real-life animosity between the wrestling legends dated back to 1991, and for the next two decades, disdain between the two intensified, leading to a real-life backstage encounter where a punch was thrown.

 "Mick Foley was not a great worker." – Ric Flair

-While Ric Flair was said to never have read the comments made about him in Mick Foley’s book, in his own book To Be the Man, released in 2004, Ric Flair had some belittling comments to share of his own.
+While Ric Flair claimed he never read the comments made about him in Mick Foley’s book, in his book To Be the Man, released in 2004, Ric Flair had some belittling comments to share of his own.

 As for hardcore wrestling in general, Flair didn’t hold back there either.
 "What about people who never did anything else, like the Sandman?
 He’s no wrestler.
 Hardcore became a niche for a lot of guys who couldn’t do (anything) in the ring.

 "I’m not saying that Mick Foley wasn’t a star, that he wasn’t a great attraction.
 But in my estimation, Mick Foley was not a great worker.
 He couldn’t punch.
 He couldn’t kick.
 In the World Wrestling Federation, he’d spend half the day sucking up to the writers — because he’s such a fan of himself."

 Flair concluded by comparing the talent of Mick Foley to the likes of Ultimate Warrior and Brutus Beefcake.

 "There’s a difference between being a great performer and being a guy — like Brutus Beefcake or The Ultimate Warrior — who became famous because he happened to be working for Vince (McMahon).
 It’s the same with Foley.
 When he hasn’t been working for Vince, there’s been no demand for him whatsoever.
 He’s just another guy."